AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/errors.md

 >[!NOTE]
 >
->Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
+>[!DNL Adobe Workfront Fusion] requires an [!DNL Adobe Workfront Fusion] license in addition to an [!DNL Adobe Workfront license].

 This section contains the following articles: